 - Be enrolled full-time between WIU and partnering community college

 - Meet academic program requirements

 The cohort program is an opportunity to earn a bachelor's degree in select majors with other first year students beginning at the same time.

 - High school GPA of 3.0 or higher

 - Maintain full-time WIU enrollment (12 credit hours)

 - Maintain a 3.0 GPA at WIU to be part of the Honors Program

-Students who have completed college courses outside of high school (two-year and four-year), are considered a transfer student.
+Students who have completed 24 hours of transferrable college credit outside of high school (two-year and four-year), are considered a transfer student.

 Students transferring to WIU-QC with 24 semester hours or more, will need to: